Lunar Landing Research Vehicle

 By mid-1966, NASA had learned enough from the LLRV program to award Bell a contract for three Lunar Landing Test Vehicles (LLTVs) which more closely modeled the flight characteristics and controls of the actual Lunar Module.
 Of the five-strong fleet used to train astronauts, three were destroyed in crashes at the Manned Space Flight Center, Houston – LLRV No. 1 in May 1968 and two LLTVs, in December 1968 and January 1971.
 Fortunately, in each case the pilot was able to eject safely.
 The flight on which LLRV No. 1 was lost was piloted by Neil Armstrong, who later became the first person to walk on the Moon.

-Construction of the LLRVBuilt of aluminum alloy trusses, the LLRV was powered by a General Electric CF-700-2V turbofan engine, with 4,200 pounds of thrust, mounted vertically in a gimbal The engine got the vehicle up to the test altitude and was then throttled back to support five-sixths of the vehicle's weight, simulating the reduced gravity of the moon.
-Two hydrogen peroxide lift rockets with thrust that could be varied from 100 to 500 pounds handled the LLRV's rate of descent and horizontal movement.
+Built of aluminum alloy trusses, the LLRV was powered by a General Electric CF-700-2V turbofan engine, with 4,200 lb of thrust, mounted vertically in a gimbal The engine got the vehicle up to the test altitude and was then throttled back to support five-sixths of the vehicle's weight, simulating the reduced gravity of the moon.
+Two hydrogen peroxide lift rockets with thrust that could be varied from 100 to 500 lb handled the LLRV's rate of descent and horizontal movement.
 Sixteen smaller hydrogen peroxide rockets, mounted in pairs, gave the pilot control in pitch, yaw and roll.
-As safety backups on the LLRV, six 500-pound rockets could take over the lift function and stabilize the craft for a moment if the main jet engine failed.
+As safety backups on the LLRV, six 500-lb rockets could take over the lift function and stabilize the craft for a moment if the main jet engine failed.
 The pilot had a zero-zero ejection seat that would then lift him away to safety.